• Contact Us

 Studying GMAT Critical Reasoning?
 Consider Using LSAT Logical Reasoning Questions

 Those of you who follow the PowerScore blog know that I most frequently write about the LSAT and law school related topics.
-However, PowerScore also offers GMAT books, GMAT courses, and GMAT tutoring, and so I spend time in the GMAT world as well.
+However, PowerScore also offers GMAT books, so I spend time in the GMAT world as well.
 If you've ever studied the GMAT, you know that both the Critical Reasoning (CR) and Reading Comprehension (RC) sections of that test are very similar to the LSAT Logical Reasoning (LR) and Reading Comprehension sections.
-But whereas the makers of the LSAT have released thousands of questions that can be used for studying, the makers of the GMAT have … [Read more...]
+But whereas the … [Read more...]

 Posted by Dave Killoran / Logical Reasoning, LSAT Prep / Logical Reasoning, LSAT Prep, LSAT vs GMAT Leave a Comment